JanHerca/urantiapedia-backup/en/article/Halbert_Katzen/Sierra_Mountains.md

 <img src="/image/article/Halbert_Katzen/Sierra_Mountains/timetable.jpg">
 </figure>

-> 40,000,000 years ago the land areas of the Northern Hemisphere began to elevate, and this was followed by new extensive land deposits and other terrestrial activities, including lava flows, warping, lake formation, and erosion.
-[UB 61:1.6](/en/The_Urantia_Book/61#p1_6)
+> 40,000,000 years ago the land areas of the Northern Hemisphere began to elevate, and this was followed by new extensive land deposits and other terrestrial activities, including lava flows, warping, lake formation, and erosion. <a id="a214_230"></a>[UB 61:1.6](/en/The_Urantia_Book/61#p1_6)

 > 25,000,000 years ago there was a slight land submergence following the long epoch of land elevation.
 The Rocky Mountain region remained highly elevated so that the deposition of erosion material continued throughout the lowlands to the east.
-The Sierras were well re-elevated; in fact, they have been rising ever since.
-[UB 61:3.3](/en/The_Urantia_Book/61#p3_3)
+The Sierras were well re-elevated; in fact, they have been rising ever since. <a id="a216_322"></a>[UB 61:3.3](/en/The_Urantia_Book/61#p3_3)

 - http://www.sciencemag.org/cgi/content/full/313/5783/87 primary research article Science 7 July 2006: Vol. 313. no. 5783, pp. 87 - 89 DOI: 10.1126/science.1125986
 - http://scicom.ucsc.edu/SciNotes/0701/sierra/index.html The Sierra Nevada Enigma, heavily quoted article for Sierra Report